Lifeboats of the Titanic: Lifeboat 6 (port)

 Smith and Second Officer Lightoller launched Lifeboat 6 at 12:55 a.m.; it was photographed as it approached Carpathia, revealing it to have about 24 people aboard, though it had a capacity of 65.
-Denver millionaire Margaret "Molly" Brown was among Lifeboat 6's most prominent occupants, along with Washington, D.C. writer and feminist Helen Churchill Candee, and English suffragettes Elsie Bowerman and her mother Mrs. Edith Chibnall.
+Denver millionaire Margaret "Molly" Brown was among Lifeboat 6's most prominent occupants, along with Washington, D.C. writer and feminist Helen Churchill Candee, and English suffragettes, Elsie Bowerman and her mother Mrs. Edith Chibnall.
 Brown did not board voluntarily but was picked up by a crewman and dropped bodily into the boat as it was being lowered.
 Quartermaster Robert Hichens was placed in charge of the craft along with lookout Frederick Fleet.
 While being lowered, pleas from women in the boat for additional oarsmen forced Lightoller to solicit the crowd on deck for anyone who had sailing experience.
-Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club volunteered, shinnying down the falls (ropes) into the boat.
+Major Arthur Peuchen of the Royal Canadian Yacht Club volunteered, shinnying down the falls (ropes) into the boat.
 Peuchen was the only adult male passenger whom Second Officer Lightoller permitted to board a lifeboat.

 Relations among the occupants of Lifeboat 6 were strained throughout the night.
 Hichens apparently resented Peuchen's presence, perhaps fearing the Major would pull rank and take charge.
 The two men quarreled, and Hichens refused Peuchen's request that he assists him at the oars, since there was only one other man (Fleet) rowing.

 When the Titanic sank, Peuchen, Brown and others urged Hichens to return to rescue people struggling in the water.
 Hichens refused, even ordering the men at the oars to stop rowing altogether.
 "There's no use going back", he called out.
 "There's only a lot of stiffs out there", adding: "It's our lives now, not theirs."
 The cries for help soon died.
 Brown now asked Hichens to let the women row to help keep them warm.
 When he balked, Brown ignored him and started passing out oars anyway.
 He protested and swore at her, and at one point moved to physically stop her.
 She told him to stay put or she would throw him overboard.
 Others joined in to back her up, telling Hichens to keep quiet.
 But he continued swearing, shocking a stoker (transferred from Lifeboat 16) who finally asked him: "Don't you know you're talking to a lady?"
 Taking an oar herself, Brown organised the other women in shifts, two to an oar.
 When her heroic actions were published in the press, she became known as the "Unsinkable Molly Brown".
 Brown's leadership was supported by Helen Candee, who herself assisted in the rowing despite her broken ankle, sustained when she fell into the boat while boarding.